A VC's Playbook: An Investor's Guide to Seed Investing

 These successes reinforce our commitment to identifying and supporting game-changing startups early.

 MOIC (Multiple on Invested Capital) is equivalent to the multiple of return gross of fees and equals (Current Valuation + Amounts Returned) / Total Investable Capital.
 Reported performance would be lower if the impact of fees were reflected.
 The identity of a co-investor is not necessarily indicative of investment outcomes.
+Example investments shown for illustrative purposes only.
+No representation is intended that any outcome shown is or would be representative of any AV fund or the experience of any AV investor.
+Past performance does not guarantee future results.
+Example portfolio companies are not available to future investors, except potentially in the case of follow-on investment.

 Navigating the Seed Stage with Confidence